Sonoran-Software/SonoranCMS-Documentation/integration-capabilities/in-game-integration-resources/gta-rp-integrations/available-resources/core.md

 Follow the [standard resource installation guide](../gta-rp-resource-installation/) for the core resource.

+Extracting the folder [sonorancms] into the resources folder.

 ### 3. Configure and Rename

 Open `sonorancms\config.CHANGEME.json`, update the values, then save it as `config.json`.
 Default configuration is below: